fivetran/dbt_lever/README.md

 ```

 ### Disabling Models
 Your Lever connector might not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in Lever or have actively excluded some tables from your syncs.
-To disable the corresponding functionality in the package, you must add the relevant variables.
-By default, all variables are assumed to be `true`.
-Add variables for only the tables you want to disable:
+To disable the corresponding functionality in the package, you must set the relevant config variables to `false`.
+By default, all variables are set to `true`.
+Alter variables for only the tables you want to disable:

 ```yml
 # dbt_project.yml